V1cknesh/SampleGoBoit/README.md

 # SampleGoBot
-Sample Go Bot for Telegram
+Sample Go Bot for Telegram developed using Github Co-Pilot

 Sends messages to a telegram group chat.